Frequently Asked Questions

 What is your financial policy?

 Our goal is to provide our patients with the best dental care possible at the most reasonable cost.
 Payment for care is due at the time of service unless other arrangements have been made in advance.
-To help you, we offer a variety of payment options including cash, check, VISA, MasterCard, Discover, and CareCredit®.
+To help you, we offer a variety of payment options including cash, check, VISA, MasterCard and Discover.

 If at any time you have questions regarding your account, please contact us.
 Many times a simple telephone call will clear up any misunderstandings.